ale-romeo/CTFs_CyberSecurity/README.md

 # CS
 cybersecurity

-Just a list of python scripts usefull to solve cybersecurity CTFs.
+Just a list of python scripts useful to solve cybersecurity CTFs.